Forestry

 Mechanical Land Preparation

-Mechanical Land Preparation is undertaken if required to address weed competition, slash deposits (from the prior forestry cycle), compacted soil and poor drainage to improve tree growth and reduce crop mortality, and to mitigate the risks of soil movement and sedimentation.
+Mechanical Land Preparation is undertaken if required to address weed competition, impacts of frost, slash deposits (from the prior forestry cycle), compacted soil and poor drainage to improve tree growth and reduce crop mortality, and to mitigate the risks of soil movement and sedimentation.

 - Erosion on steep land